Hexaplex trunculus

-Hexaplex trunculus (previously known as Murex trunculus, Phyllonotus trunculus, or the banded dye-murex) is a medium-sized sea snail, a marine gastropod mollusk in the family Muricidae, the murex shells or rock snails.
+Hexaplex trunculus (previously known as Murex trunculus, Phyllonotus trunculus, or the banded dye-murex) is a medium-sized sea snail, a marine gastropod mollusc in the family Muricidae, the murex shells or rock snails.
 It is included in the subgenus Trunculariopsis.

-This species is a group of opportunist predatory snails that are known to attack their prey in groups.
-Unlike other sea snails, they show no preference for the size of their prey, regardless of their hunger levels.
+This species is one of a group of opportunist predatory snails that are known to attack their prey in groups.
+Unlike some other sea snails, they show no preference for the size of their prey, regardless of their hunger levels.

-The snail appears in fossil records dating between the Pliocene and Quaternary periods (between 3.6 and 0.012 million years ago).
-Fossilized shells have been found in Morocco, Italy, and Spain.
+The snail first appears in fossil records dating between the Pliocene and Quaternary periods (between 3.6 and 0.012 million years ago).
+Fossilised shells have been found in Morocco, Italy, and Spain.

 This sea snail is historically important because its hypobranchial gland secretes a mucus used to create a distinctive purple-blue indigo dye.
 Ancient Mediterranean cultures, including the Minoans, Canaanites, Phoenicians and classical Greeks created dyes from the snails.
-One of the dye's main chemical ingredients is red dibromo-indigotin, the main component of tyrian purple or tekhelet.
-The dye will turn indigo blue, similar to the color of blue jeans, if exposed to sunlight before the dye sets.
+One of the dye's main chemical ingredients is red dibromo-indigotin, the main component of Tyrian purple or tekhelet.
+The dye will turn indigo blue, similar to the colour of blue jeans, if exposed to sunlight before the dye sets.